okjuan/vbook/_posts/2024-01-18-elephant-man.md

 layout: post
 title: 'The Elephant Man (1980)'
 permalink: /elephant-man
-tags: reviews movies trauma abuse disease
+tags: movies trauma abuse disease
 ---

 John Hurt's performance resonated with me like wine lingers in your gut.